Jake-Diamond-9/shock_calculations/README.md

-This code solves the 1D jump conditions for the impact of two materials with known Hugoniots.
-Outputs are the material particle velocity, shock velocity, shock stress, strain, and temperature.
-A library is included with the Hugoniot parameters for 96 materials.
+This code solves the jump conditions for the impact of two materials with known Hugoniots.
+Outputs are the particle velocity, shock velocity, stress, strain, and temperature.
+A library is included with the Hugoniot parameters for a number of materials.
 Bugs or comments can be reported to Jake Diamond at jdiamo15@jhu.edu.

 Useful references: